zhudotexe/kani/docs/engines/implementing.rst

 A new engine must implement at least the two abstract methods and set the abstract attribute:

-- :meth:`.BaseEngine.message_len` takes a single :class:`.ChatMessage` and returns the length of that message, in tokens.
+- :meth:`.BaseEngine.prompt_len` takes a list of :class:`.ChatMessage` and :class:`.AIFunction` and returns the length
+  of that prompt, in tokens.
+  in tokens.
 - :meth:`.BaseEngine.predict` takes a list of :class:`.ChatMessage` and :class:`.AIFunction` and returns a
   new :class:`.BaseCompletion`.